jvino/cluster-hpc-gpu-guides/docs/interactive_services/Jupyter_notebook.md

-﻿RECAS HPC/GPU
+#JupyterNotebook

-JupyterNotebook
+*Updated on 15Apr2022*

-Updated on 27Jan2022
+## 1 Introduction
-# 1 Introduction
+The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualisations and narrative text.
-#### The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualisations and narrative text.
 Uses include: data cleaning and transformation, numerical simulation, statistical modelling, data visualisation, machine learning, and much more.
-Through Jupyter Notebook you can access your files and directories stored in the ReCaS-Bari GPFS file system and browse graphically, as shown in the following figure.
+Through Jupyter Notebook, you can access your files and directories stored in the ReCaS-Bari GPFS file system and browse graphically, as shown in the following figure.

 To create a new notebook with Python 3, click on “New” and then select “Python 3”, as shown in the following figure.

 Finally, the Integrated Development Environment (IDE) is opened, as shown in the figure.